+2f.
+SMF provides the requested input data to NWDAF.

-2. NWDAF to AMF: Namf_EventExposure_Subscribe (Event ID, SUPI, Area of Interest).
+2g-h.
+NWDAF to AMF: Namf_EventExposure_Subscribe (Event ID, SUPI, Area of Interest).

-In order to provide the requested analytics, the NWDAF retrieves Type Allocation code from AMF.
+In order to provide the requested analytics, the NWDAF retrieves Type Allocation code and UE connection management state from AMF.

 NOTE: The NWDAF determines the SMF serving the UE as described in clause 6.2.2.1.